Would you like to learn how to draw eyes?

 Doing so will make the drawing process more difficult because everything will have to be adjusted accordingly.

-Use the pupil as a guide to how dark you are drawing the iris and sclera.
+Use the pupil of the eye as a guide to how dark you are drawing the iris and sclera.

 Remember that it is easier to add value than it is to take value off.
 You can always make the drawing darker as you go along by adding more graphite to the areas you want darker.